raw-data memdumps

 USBSpreader

-It goes by itself what if does
+It goes without saying what it does

 AntiVM